-WHAT IS FONTINA VALLE D’AOSTA?
+WHAT IS FONTINA VAL D’AOSTA?

-WHERE IS FONTINA VALLE D’AOSTA MADE?
+WHERE IS FONTINA VAL D’AOSTA MADE?

 This formaggio is made in the very northwest tip of Italy.
 If Piedmont is at the foot of the Italian Alps, the tiny region of Aosta is well into the Swiss and French Alps.
 French and Italian are both spoken fluently here as well as a local dialect called Valdôtain.
 It is like the Italian version of a French patois.
 Duolingo has yet offer a Valdôtain class.
 But other such highly useful languages like Klingon, Esperanto or High Valyrian are available.